cloudflare/stpyv8/docs/source/api/context.rst

         -- ECMA-262 3rd Chapter 10.1.5

 The execution context has a global object, which could be accessed from the Python side with the :py:attr:`JSContext.locals` attribute or from the Javascript side using the global namespace.
-The Python and Javascript code could use it to do seamless interoperable logic, SoirV8 will automatic do the :ref:`typeconv`, :ref:`funcall` and :ref:`exctrans`.
+The Python and Javascript code could use such object to perform seamless interoperable logic while SoirV8 will take care of :ref:`typeconv`, :ref:`funcall` and :ref:`exctrans`.

 .. testcode::

     with JSContext() as ctxt:
         ctxt.eval("a = 1")
-        print ctxt.locals.a     # 1
+        print(ctxt.locals.a)     # 1

         ctxt.locals.a = 2
-        print ctxt.eval("a")    # 2
+        print(ctxt.eval("a"))    # 2

 .. testoutput::
    :hide: